 - If there is a legitimate emergency, someone who has gained access to the property without permission may be exempt from trespassing.

-- The property but not be in use in order for squatters to begin the process of an adverse possession claim.
+- The property but not be in use for squatters to begin the process of an adverse possession claim.

 What about Holdover Tenants?